-The Pakistani government has blocked users from accessing a number of popular sites, such as Facebook and Wikipedia.
-They also heavily filter content meaning that generally usage is largely restricted.
+The Pakistani government has briefly blocked users from accessing a number of popular sites in the past, such as YouTube and Quora.
+It also heavily filters content meaning that usage is generally quite restricted.
 That being said, VPNs are still legal in Pakistan.

 The residents of Palau can legally use VPNs and can use the internet without restriction.

 Palestine, The State of ✔

 Palestine has a history of internet censorship by its government, with certain websites being blocked or shut down.
 Most recently, there were reports of 11 news sites being censored due to political motivations.
 However, residents are allowed to use VPNs.

 The citizens of Panama can legally use VPNs and enjoy unrestricted access to internet.

 In Papua New Guinea, there are reports to suggest that new cybercrime laws mean that internet censorship by the government is on the horizon.
 Even so, VPN usage is legal.